 Every artwork in the hotel was specially commissioned by local artists (many of whom have works available in the hotel’s gift shop).
 Each of the 170 guest rooms is finished with hardwood furniture and pristine linens.

 You hardly have to lift a finger after checking in here, and the hotel is close to Destin's best shopping and dining when you want to head out.

 But at the end of the day, what it all comes down to is location, location, location, and The Henderson’s unbeatable access to Henderson State Park’s stunning hiking and biking trails are a truly unique way to experience the Gulf of Mexico’s natural beauty.

 Best Hideaway: Elizabeth Pointe Lodge, Amelia Island

-The three-story home features a beautiful wraparound veranda lined with rocking chairs perfect for admiring the unobstructed ocean views with a cocktail in hand during the daily hors d’oeuvres hour.
-Inside the rooms, there are charming touches like antique model sail ships, shells, sea glass and vintage cartography prints.
+The three-story home features a beautiful wraparound veranda lined with rocking chairs perfect for admiring the unobstructed ocean views (with a cocktail in hand).
+Inside the rooms, charming touches like antique model sail ships, shells, sea glass, and vintage cartography prints.